Jahwist: Coogan interpretation

-Progressive human corruption

-A third theme in the Jahwist is the increase of human corruption.
-God creates a world that is "very good", one in which all creatures are vegetarian and violence is unknown, but Eve's disobedience is followed by Cain's murder of his brother Abel, until Yahweh sees that the whole Earth is filled with corruption and resolves to destroy it with the Flood.
-Corruption does not cease after the Flood, but God accepts that his creation is flawed.
+A third theme is progressive corruption of humanity.
+God creates a world that is "very good", without predation or violence, but Eve's disobedience is followed by Cain's murder of his brother Abel, until Yahweh resolves to destroy his corrupt creatures with the Flood.
+Corruption returns after the Flood, but God accepts that his creation is flawed.

 Date

 Julius Wellhausen, the 19th century German scholar responsible for the classical form of the documentary hypothesis, did not attempt to date J more precisely than the monarchical period of Israel's history.
 In 1938, Gerhard von Rad placed J at the court of Solomon, c.
 950 BCE, and argued that his purpose in writing was to provide a theological justification for the unified state created by Solomon's father, David.
 This was generally accepted until a crucial 1976 study by H. H. Schmid, Der sogenannte Jahwist ("The So-called Yahwist"), argued that J knew the prophetic books of the 8th and 7th centuries BCE, while the prophets did not know the traditions of the Torah, meaning J could not be earlier than the 7th century.
 A minority of scholars place J even later, in the exilic and/or post-exilic period (6th–5th centuries BCE).